QuentinSab/OC-P9/README.md

 	cd .\webapp\

-And launch the server with:
+And launch the server with :

     python manage.py runserver

 ### 3. Open the web interface

-On a internet browser, go to the address :
+On an internet browser, go to the address :

 	http://127.0.0.1:8000